 He received a Juris Doctor law degree from BYU Law School.
-He started his career in 1980 creating trusts and estate plans for wealthy retirees in Phoenix.
-He later moved home to Ogden and became a trial lawyer in hundreds of civil and criminal trials.
+He grew up in Ogden, but started his career in 1980 in Phoenix.
+He later moved to Kaysville, Utah.
+Jack became a trial lawyer in hundreds of civil and criminal trials.

 • As an injury trial lawyer for severely injured Utahns, Mr. Helgesen has won some of the largest settlements in Utah.
 He and his partners have successfully resolved hundreds of injury cases in the last twenty-five years.

 • As a consumer trial lawyer, Mr. Helgesen filed and won (at trial and through multiple appeals) one of the largest class action judgments in the history of Utah – more than $70 million – for more than 21,000 Utah tax payers in Brumley v.
 Tax Commission, 868 P.2d 796 (Utah 1993).
+He has filed and settled class actions against Utah car dealers for deceptive and illegal practices.
 He and his partners have been winning consumer cases for more than twenty-five years.

 Mr. Helgesen has been a leader among American lawyers.
 He is a former President of the Utah Trial Lawyers Association, and was a Governor (for more than ten years) of the Association of American Trial Lawyers in Washington, D.C., the nation’s largest trial lawyer organization.
 He is currently a Governor of the American Association of Justice (Washington, D.C.), a Master with the American Inns of Court, and a member of the National Academy of Elder Law Attorneys.